-- Retail customers;Corporate customers;
+- Retail customers;

-- Corporate d
+- Corporate customers;

-Treasurv:

 - Treasury;

-Not specifies

 - Not specified.

 The "retail customers" segment includes the following customers: individuals.
-The segment also includes private banking customers who are defined separately according to the individual management of their funds.
 The Bank provides to retail customers standard bank products, particularly: consumer loans, mortgage loans, general-purpose loans, deposit products.
 The most common deposit products offered are current accounts, term deposits, saving accounts, credit and payment cards.
-The core products of this segment included housing loans and otp EXPRES and OTP refinance express consumer loans.
+The core products of this segment included housing loans and consumer loans.

-The segment of "corporate customers" includes domestic and foreign companies and state-owned entities.
-This segment comprises the SME subsegment (small and medium-sized enterprises with sales of up to EUR 17 million) and the large client and project financing subsegment (enterprises with sales of over EUR 17 million).

-In terms of products, corporate customers were mostly provided with overdraft facilities, EU Agro loans for the MSE segment and with long- and medium-term loans for housing cooperatives as well as loans for the apartment owners associations for the insulation of apartment buildings.
+The "corporate customers" segment includes domestic and foreign companies and state-owned entities.
+This segment comprises the following subsegments: micro clients with sales of up to EUR 1 million, small and medium-sized enterprises (SMEs) with sales of up to EUR 17 million and large clients and project financing with sales of over EUR 17 million.
+In terms of products, corporate customers were mostly provided with the following products: overdraft otp MICROloans facilities, otp EU MICROloans (with EIF guarantee), otp refinancing MICROloans, overdraft facilities, EU AGROloans, investment loans including project financing loans from EU funds, and loans for the reconstruction of residential buildings for the apartment owners associations and apartment owners represented by management companies/housing cooperatives.

-The segment of "Treasury" includes transactions performed on the Bank's own account or on the client's account and comprises the following types of transaction: trading with securities, trading with derivative instruments, trading on money markets, management of the Bank's liquidity, investment portfolio on the Bank's account.
+The "Treasury" segment includes transactions performed on the Bank's own account or on the client's account and comprises the following types of transaction: trading with securities, trading with derivative instruments, trading on money and foreign currency markets, and management of the Bank's liquidity and foreign exchange position.